syncfusion-content/blazor-docs/blazor/gantt-chart/task-dependencies.md

 ![Blazor Gantt Chart with predecessor configuration](images/predecessor-configuration.gif)

 > NOTE
-> Based on the types configured, respective connector points render on hovering the taskbar and also in the type column of the dependency tab of add or edit dialog.
+> Based on the types configured, respective connector points render on hovering the taskbar.
+Also the dropdown-data of type column in the dependency tab of add or edit dialog populates based on the type configured.

 ## Limitations